uml-robotics/uml_hri_nerve_armada_workstation/README.md

 ## Usage
 This package supplements other moveit config packages which have the proper launch and configuration files to bring up the robot on the workstation in a gazebo simulation

-After ensuring that your robot can be simulated within Gazebo, the proper way to integrate the workstation into the simulated environment is to make a separate set of launch files that will semantically attach the robot to the workstation and parse its URDF along with that of the robot in order to be published by the robot_state_publisher.
+After ensuring that your robot can be simulated within Gazebo, the proper way to integrate the workstation into the simulated environment is to make a separate set of launch files that will semantically attach the robot to the workstation and parse its URDF along with that of the robot so that the robot\_state\_publisher can publish all transforms properly.

-In a typical robot Moveit! configuration package there are launch files for bringing up a real or simulated robot in Rviz with Moveit! controls, as well as those to bring up the robot in a Gazebo environment which can subsequently be controlled via Moveit! in Rviz using the motion_planning GUI.
+In a typical robot Moveit! configuration package there are launch files for bringing up a real or simulated robot in Rviz with Moveit! controls as well as those to bring up the robot in a Gazebo environment which can subsequently be controlled via Moveit! in Rviz using the motion_planning GUI or otherwise with code.
+As mentioned above, we need to follow this process while adding another component to the model which is generated.

-In the robot_description (or similar location) there should be an .xacro file that
+In the robot_description (or similar location) there should be an .xacro file that contains instructions for how to assemble the robot and workstation model.
+The result should look something similar to the code provided below:

 ```
   <xacro:include filename="$(find kinova_description)/urdf/j2s7s300.xacro"/>